greg-raven/Uncommon-Sense/_posts/2012-04-24-the-evil-of-legalizing-theft.md

 ---
-title: 'The evil of legalizing theft'
+title: "The evil of legalizing theft"
 layout: post
 categories:
 - taxation